 Spiders Entering Bathrooms

-Spiders can wander into a home in search of insect prey, and when they do, they normally settle into undisturbed areas like garages and basements.
-If a home has a crawl space underneath it, a spider can enter directly into the bathroom from below.
+Spiders can wander into a home in search of insect prey, and when they do, they usually settle into undisturbed areas like garages and basements.
+If a home has a crawl space underneath it, spiders can enter the bathroom from below.

 If a lavatory drainpipe goes down through a hole in the floor, instead of through the wall behind the sink, a spider may scale the pipe up through the hole.
 Prevent this by making sure that the hole around the pipe is totally sealed.